EF Education–EasyPost: U23 Development Team (2004–2010)

-2008–2010
+The U23 development team served as a bridge between junior and professional racing within the Slipstream Sports structure.
+From 2004 to 2006 it operated as the TIAA-CREF / 5280 Development Team, later transitioning to VMG–Felt / Felt–Holowesko Partners from 2006 to 2008.

+From 2008 to 2010, the program competed as the Chipotle Development Team and later Chipotle–First Solar, a UCI Continental squad aligned with the professional Slipstream team.

+2007–2010

-In 2007 Slipstream Sports LLC took the management and the team raced under the name Team Slipstream.
+In 2007, Slipstream Sports LLC took the management and the team raced under the name Team Slipstream, competing in UCI races across Europe and North America.
+Key riders included David Millar, Christian Vande Velde, Tom Danielson, and Will Frischkorn.
+The broader program was supported by staff working from the organization’s Girona base, including Johnny Weltz providing technical and tactical support and Katrina Grove as Operational and Accounting Director.

 In 2008 Chipotle Mexican Grill began to sponsor the team and the team name was changed to Team Slipstream by Chipotle.
 The name was changed again in June 2008 after the navigation system manufacturer Garmin was announced as the title sponsor, a week prior to the 2008 Tour de France.

 Their first major Tour was the 2008 Giro d'Italia, where they won the Team Time Trial and Christian Vande Velde wore the pink jersey for one stage.
 In the Tour de France Vande Velde finished fourth and the team was leading from stage 3 until stage 6.
 Garmin remained sponsor in 2009 and the team was renamed Garmin–Slipstream.
 In the 2009 Tour de France Bradley Wiggins was a major surprise, finishing fourth overall – later upgraded to third place after Lance Armstrong's results were voided by the UCI – while Vande Velde finished eighth.

 In the 2009 Vuelta a España the sprinter Tyler Farrar, the time trial specialist David Millar and the Canadian Ryder Hesjedal took stage wins for the team.
 In 2010 Transitions Optical became co-sponsors of the team.
 Hesjedal was the best rider for the team in the 2010 Tour de France, finishing seventh.